-'Supplementary assessment' is the term normally used for an opportunity given to a student to retrieve failure before starting the next stage of a programme, or by the end of the programme if it is a single-stage programme or the failed units are not Stage Required Units (SRUs).
+'Supplementary assessment' is the term normally used for an opportunity given to a student to retrieve failure before starting the next stage of a programme.

 Academic year dates, including the supplementary assessment period, can be found online.
 See Important Links and Information in this Handbook.